mikesouza/serverless-associate-waf/README.md

 ### Disassociating a Regional WAF from the API Gateway

-Remove the `associateWaf` element from your custom configurtation and deploy the application.
+Remove the `name` property from your custom configuration but keep the `version` if specified, and then deploy the application.
 The plugin must stay in the plugins list of `serverless.yml` in order for the WAF to be disassociated.

 ## Usage